RavenGrappling/RavenGrappling.github.io/faq.md

           <p>
             No. All of our programs are designed to help you ease into every exercise.
             We will never force you to do anything that you are not comfortable with.
-            Our goal is to make you stronger and healthier, with every class that you attend.
+            Our goal is to make you stronger and healthier, while having a good time doing so.
           </p>
         </div>
       </div>